10x-Engineers/riscv-iommu-formal/README.md

 ## Introduction

-The RISC-V IOMMU architecture consists of three primary components:
+The RISC-V IOMMU consists of three primary components:

 1. **Translation Logic** modules, which play a crucial role in the address translation process, enabling access to memory to locate data structures or caching context/translation data;
 2. **External interfaces**, used by the IOMMU to interact with other hardware subsystems within the platform.